 2 “Person affected” in relation to a decision, means a person, whether or not a party to proceedings, whose interest (being an interest that is greater than the interest of other members of the public) is or will or may be affected, directly or indirectly, to a substantial degree by a decision that has been made or is to be made or ought to have been made by the tribunal.

-3 “Tribunal” means a person or body of persons (not being a court of law or a tribunal constituted or presided over by a judge of the Supreme Court) who, in arriving at the decision in question, is or are by law required, whether by express direction or not, to act in a judicial manner to the extent of observing one or more of the rules of natural justice.
+3 “Tribunal” means a person or body of persons (not being a court of law or a tribunal constituted or presided over by a judge of the Supreme Court, or a Royal Commission) who, in arriving at the decision in question, is or are by law required, whether by express direction or not, to act in a judicial manner to the extent of observing one or more of the rules of natural justice.

 These terms are discussed in more detail below.

-This definition provides the test to obtain standing to sue under the ALA.
-While some of the terms in the definition, such as “to a substantial degree” appear rather vague, very few problems have arisen in its practical application.
+This definition provides the test to obtain standing to sue under the AL Act.
+While some of the terms in the definition, such as “to a substantial degree”, appear rather vague, very few problems have arisen in its practical application.

 This definition contains the most significant limitation: the requirement that the decision-maker must accord natural justice.
-First, tribunals presided over by a Supreme Court judge (such as the Parole Board) cannot be challenged by the procedure (although an individual may seek review by other means).
+First, tribunals presided over by a Supreme Court judge cannot be challenged by the procedure (although an individual may seek review by other means).
 Second, the procedure can only be used to seek review of persons or bodies who act judicially “to the extent of observing one or more of the rules of natural justice”.

 Not all administrative bodies must observe natural justice, or any of its rules, in their operation (although at common law they may still be amenable to review where they exceed their powers).
-Section 4(3) of the ALA also places strict limitations on the circumstances in which the procedure can be successfully invoked against a decision of VCAT.
+Section 4(3)–(4) of the AL Act also places strict limitations on the circumstances in which the procedure can be successfully invoked against some VCAT decisions.

 A person must apply to the Supreme Court for review not later than 30 days after notice of the decision or the giving of reasons, whichever is later.
 The application must be supported by evidence on affidavit and show a prima facie case for relief (s 4(1)).
 Even if a prima facie case is shown, the court may refuse the application “if satisfied that no matter of substantial importance is involved or that in all the circumstances such refusal will impose no substantial injustice upon the applicant” (s 4(2)).